-- should pay particular attention to the impact of the financial arrangements on the supervisory relationship and the supervisor's objectivity; and - 10.
-Supervisee and supervisor should enter into a supervision contract at the beginning of each supervisory period.
+- time equivalent supervisees (full time equivalent equals 40 hours per week) simultaneously for licensure; - 9.
+Supervisees should not pay for supervision at the practicum or doctoral internship level.
+Should the regulatory authority allow for payment for supervision at the postdoctoral level, supervisors should pay particular attention to the impact of the financial arrangements on the supervisory relationship and the supervisor's objectivity; and - 10.
+Supervisee and supervisor should enter into a supervision contract at the beginning of the supervised experience.
 Details on the supervision contract are described below.
+A sample supervision contract is attached as Appendix III.